praktianerJones/LSD/README.md

 We welcome contributors, please inform yourself about our [code of conduct](https://github.com/praktianerJones/LSD/blob/main/CODE_OF_CONDUCT.md) .

 This Repo is especially interessting for people and companies who wants to develop a continous integration system used by companies who have to fulfill certain norms.
-When you want to get started please have a look on our (how to install)[https://github.com/praktianerJones/LSD/blob/main/How_To_Install.md] for more information about the LSD, please visit our wiki.
+When you want to get started please have a look on our [how to install](https://github.com/praktianerJones/LSD/blob/main/How_To_Install.md) for more information about the LSD, please visit our wiki.

 ### What Apps are implemented in the LSD?

-1. LSD-App
+1. The base app

-   The LSD App serves as a base-app.
-Every other app uses the base-app’s functions.
-Within the LSD app a base template is integrated, which sets the view of the whole website.
-The rest of the templates are nested into a block of a base template.
-No data is saved through the LSD app.
-The LSD app manages base functions like the authentica-tion administration of the system, which is provided by Django.
-Django’s administration systems allow an admin to delete, create, update and view table entries.
+   Within the base app the general settings for the system are set.
+It defines the look of the other apps through a CSS file and a base template, which should be imported in        other apps.
+Every app that should be available through their urls.py files must be included in the base files urls.py file.

 2. REST_API-App

    The REST_API-App is the gateway to the LBS.
 It communicates through HTTP requests and responses.
 It allows the LBS to get products and POST or GET releases.
-No data is saved
-   within the REST_API-App.
+No data is saved within the REST_API-App.

 3. User-App